rszmacinski/native-apps-api-orchestration/docs/startup.md

 startup
 ----
-  Request to initiate startup information.
-Please note this is an asynchronous request.
+  Request for customer startup data.
+Please note this is an asynchronous service where the poll service must be used to check the status of the running task.

+  Before this service is invoked, the preflight-check must be called first.

+  This service will return an encrypted cookie called mdtpapi which is used to drive the identity of the off-line task and must be supplied to the poll service request.

 * **URL**

-  `/native-app/{nino}/startup`
+  `/native-app/{nino}/startup?journeyId={id}`

 * **Method:**